Friday, February 21, 2025

 Undergraduate Student Reflections on Why We Should Study the Past

-Christopher Berg, Florida Southwestern State College [email protected]
+Christopher Berg, Florida Southwestern State College

-Panel 5D: Roundtable on Writing for Publication
+Panel 5B: Roundtable on Writing for Publication

 Meeting Room: Myakka B